Sekator778/bilingual-typing-trainer/docs/DECISIONS.md

-# Decisions
+## System Design Decisions

+- MVP is frontend-only (React + TS)
-- Web-only MVP (no PostgreSQL, no backend)
+- No PostgreSQL, no backend for MVP
-- Local dictionaries first (offline, fast, no API keys)
-- Translation must be always visible under the word
-- Start with minimal UI + visible incremental results
+- Translation is local-first (static dictionaries)
+- Pronunciation via Web Speech API
+- All providers are abstracted and replaceable
+- Backend may be added later without UI changes